citp/privacy-policy-historical/l/le/lev/leviathyn.com.md

-> *The following text is extracted and transformed from the leviathyn.com privacy policy that was archived on 2015-06-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150630014216id_/http%3A//www.leviathyn.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the leviathyn.com privacy policy that was archived on 2015-12-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151215144559id_/http%3A//www.leviathyn.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy | Leviathyn

 ### PRIVACY POLICY: